Same day emergency care leaflet

 • Outpatient antimicrobial therapy (OPAT)

-• Therapy Provision g. blood transfusion
+• Therapy Provision e.g. blood transfusion

 • Follow up appointments